35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

  [^19] Para 2ii

 [^20] In fact the amount of affordable housing is only 17% of the next tranche of 1,000 homes, when calculated by habitable room, but the GLA counts it as 20% because it is all delivered as social rented, rather than in the policy compliant mix of 70:30 social rent;intermediate housing.
-The GLA arrives at the 17%-20% equivalence by comparing the gross development value of the
+The GLA arrives at the 17%-20% equivalence by comparing the development value of a policy compliant affordable housing offer with that where all the afforable houisng is social rent.
+The

 [^9iii] [GLA Stage 3 report](https://data.london.gov.uk/download/2z18q/995/Canada%20Water%20Stage%203%20report.docx.pdf), para 208.
 Paragraph 59 of the NPPF states: *“The weight to be given to a viability assessment is a matter for the decision maker, having regard to all the circumstances in the case, including whether the plan and the viability evidence underpinning it is up to date, and any change in site circumstances since the plan was brought into force.
 All viability assessments, including any undertaken at the plan-making stage, should reflect the recommended approach in the National Planning Practice Guidance, including standardised inputs, and should be made publicly available.”*